U.S. Army Special Forces / rvn:

 The Tigerstripe Uniform was something the South Vietnamese had developed, in a few main patterns, generally using a Black and brown over green, or black and green over lighter brown or olive color, and something Vietnamese Forces had adapted and experimented with, they were “generally” bought in the largest they could get sizes, but were still small and tight on the Americans bodies, they were more often than not, 2 breast pocket affairs, in Vietnamese cuts, and construction.
 The Americans tucked the jackets into the trousers, and they became shirts.
 There were 4-pocket jackets custom-made, from time to time, and the SEALs had some official patterns that had ammo pockets added from and back of the shoulders, etc. Although you see them being worn with insignia, name tapes, official decorations, AirborneJump Wings, and CIBs on them, what they were for use base in their camp, but they rarely left from there, like pretty much all special forces, Army Navy, what have you, completely sterol uniforms were used in the field, maybe with Name and Army tapes above the pocket flaps but that’s it.
 I’ve heard that a common practice was to wear black pajamas like the enemy did, while going out on missions, especially if they crossed the fence into Cambodia and Laos.

-*Note: I tried to put these uniforms together with what information I had available to me and my friends, at the time, and there a 1000 variations, in colors and patterns, and only a handful really, available at the time.
+*Note: I tried to put these uniforms together with what information I had available to my friends and me, at the time, and there are 1000 variations, in colors and patterns, and only a handful really, available at the time.
 I have since found an awesome book that covers these “Tiger-Stripe Uniforms of the Vietnam War”.
 Ya, called “Tiger Patterns”, A guide to the Vietnam War’s Tiger-Stripe Combat Fatigue Patterns and Uniforms.
 By Sgt.
 Richard Denis Johnson.
 A large, beautifully formatted book.
-Pointing out a few particulars on this and others in the collection, I am, “Fixing Them Up”, respectfully so, Big Thanks out to him, but I still have to use what is available today, originals are beaucoup bucks, or falling apart, a disposable item to begin with the were discarded before leaving the country I should think.
+Pointing out a few particulars on this and others in the collection, I am “Fixing Them Up”, respectfully so, Big Thanks out to him, but I still have to use what is available today, originals are beaucoup bucks, or falling apart, a disposable item to begin with, they were discarded before leaving the country, I should think.

 The Mobile Strike Force Command, or MIKE Force, was a key component of U.S. Army Special Forces operations in Vietnam.
-They served with the indigenous soldiers selected and trained through the large minority, ‘non-Vietnamese, Civilian Irregular Defence Group (GIDG) composed of the persecuted Degar, Bahnar, Hmong, Nung, Jarai, Khmer Krom, and the Montagnard peoples.
+Detachment A-503 worked with the 5th Special Forces in the Delta, but they were their own entity.
+They served with the indigenous soldiers selected and trained through the large minority, ‘non-Vietnamese, Civilian Irregular Defense Group (GIDG) composed of the persecuted Degar, Bahnar, Hmong, Nung, Jarai, Khmer Krom, and the Montagnard peoples.
 MIKE FORCE was active under the Military Advisory Command Vietnam of the Army Special Forces from 1964 to 1970.

 Mike Forces’ Mission was to act as a country-wide fast reaction force for securing sites, reinforcing, and recapturing CIDC A-CAMPS, as well as conduct special reconnaissance patrols, search and rescue, and search and destroy missions.